 Tip for the tall: Extend your seat

 On Eurostar's e320 trains in all classes (but not e300), the edge of your seat can be extended 2 inches just by pulling it out.
-If you're tall, this is a great feature!
+I'm 6'2" and I love this feature!

 Useful telephone numbers